victorliu-sq/PaperWriting/FlashSMP.md

 FlashSMP's high performance stems from three key development efforts.

-First, we effectively exploit the data accessing locality with a new data structure called PRNodes to "cohabitate".
+First, we effectively exploit the data accessing locality with an effective data structure to maximize the “shared residence” space for locality.

 Second, FlashSMP employs a more advanced atomic operation called "atomicMin" provided by CUDA to reduce the inefficiencies caused by atomicCAS under high memory contention, an effort we term "resolving conflicts."